 Macronutrients: Protein, Carbohydrates and Fat

 Good-quality protein is necessary for both phases of liver cleansing.
-Such foods would include fish, meat, dairy products, eggs and beans.
+Such foods would include fish, meat, poultry, dairy products, eggs and beans.
 Carbohydrate consumption should be regulated, because too-high consumption prevents the amino acids in protein from activating an important enzyme involved in phase I. Complex carbohydrates, which include whole grains such as brown rice, whole wheat products, barley and quinoa, are recommended, because simple carbohydrates, such as sugar, inhibit phase I. Dietary sources of fat provide important energy required for a liver cleanse.
 The best source of fat would be from medium chain triglycerides, such as coconut oil.

 Foods Rich in Antioxidants

 During a liver cleanse, a high number of free radicals will be produced.
 Foods rich in the antioxidant nutrients -- vitamins C and E, and also selenium -- help prevent these free radicals from causing damage to cells in the body.
 Choose citrus fruits, guavas, papayas, broccoli and peppers for vitamin C, whole-grain products and almonds for vitamin E and leafy green vegetables, such as turnip greens and spinach,which are rich in both vitamins.
 Fish, eggs, seafood and Brazil nuts are good sources of selenium.
 Flavonoids, a component of many berries, such as blueberries, raspberries and blackberries, are also good antioxidants.
 Green tea has an abundance of catechins, powerful antioxidants that could provide support to the liver during a cleanse.